Aristotle once wrote, “to be a master of metaphor is a sign of genius.”

 - Don’t overuse metaphors.
-Go for a simple metaphorical theme or sprinkle a few well-placed metaphors for the sake of clarity or persuasion.
+Opt for simple metaphors (or sprinkle a few well-placed metaphors for the sake of clarity or persuasion).
 Too many will weigh your post down and start to sound messy.

 - Don’t force metaphors into your writing.
 It’s like overusing adjectives or flowery words.
 Readers will spot them a mile away.